AttilaVM/astrea-front-end/readme.md

 ### Increase volume resolution

 WebGL limits texture size by its highest dimension.
-So I must generate a grid montage instead of the currently used vertical one.
+So I must generate a grid montage texture instead of the currently used vertical one.

 This will exponentially increase the volume sampling resolution, and most likely make the real-time rendering not so real-time.
 To counter this I have two choices.